sciactive/nephele/README.Docker.md

 ### General and Network

 - `SERVER_ROOT`: The path of the directory to use as the server root.
 When using S3, this is the path within the bucket.
 Defaults to `/data/`, which is set to be a volume.
 You can bind mount an external directory here to serve it.
-You must set this to an empty string to serve the root of an S3 bucket!
-  - &nbsp;
+  - **You must set this to an empty string to serve the root of an S3 bucket!**
 - `WORKERS`: Number of cluster workers.
 Higher number means more requests can be answered simultaneously, but more memory is used.
 Defaults to 8.
 - `REALM`: The realm reported to the user by the server when authentication is requested.
 Defaults to the system hostname.
 - `PORT`: The port to listen on (inside the container).
 Defaults to 443 if a cert is provided, 80 otherwise.
 - `REDIRECT_PORT`: The port to redirect HTTP traffic to HTTPS.
 Set this to 80 if you want to redirect plain HTTP requests.
-- `TIMEOUT`: Request timeout.
+- `TIMEOUT`: Request timeout (in milliseconds).
 Requests will be terminated if they take longer than this time.
-Defaults to 7200000, or 2 hours.
+Defaults to 7200000 (2 hours).
 - `KEEPALIVETIMEOUT`: Server will wait this long for additional data after writing its last response.

 ### TLS Encryption